 What is Excluded:

 - Interest on loan payments.

-- Intangible costs such as having to drive, time wasted finding a parking space, or any accidents or other such related expenses (e.g., parking tickets, traffic tickets, theft, vandalism).
+- Intangible/other costs such as having to drive, time wasted finding a parking space, accidents or other related expenses (e.g., parking tickets, traffic tickets, theft, vandalism).

 - The social & environmental costs (i.e., air pollution, noise pollution, productivity and time wasted due to traffic jams, etc.)